asifkd012020/open-itg-aws_runbooks/alb/Runbook.md

 <img src="/docs/img/Prevent.png" width="50">

 ### 1. ALB Deployed in Private VPC and set to Internal
 Since our initial migration of services to the cloud, CG has taken the stance that by default no service should exposed to the public internet.

+**Why?**<br>
+Utilizing a Private VPC and setting an ALB to only be accessible by internal resources allows an application to be only accessible by CG owned resources and does not expose the endpoint to the public Internet.
+There should always be a diliniation between Private CG services and Public Facing CG services, Private VPC allows for this.

+**How?**<br>
-To adhere to this requirement all ALB resources should be built within a **Private VPC**, and the deployment 'Scheme' be set to **'Internal'** as this will assign a private IP address to the load-balancer.
+To adhere to the requirement that all cloud resources be internaly accessible only, all ALB resources should be built within a **Private VPC** and the deployment 'Scheme' be set to **'Internal'** as this will assign a private IP address to the load-balancer.

-**Why?**

-**How?**

 *Private VPC Example:*